-Arathusa Safari Lodge: The Best South African Safari Lodge
+The Best South African Safari Lodge for a luxury African safari

 by Beth Graham

-We had spent a few days in Capetown (article coming soon) so we flew into Hoedspruit airport via a commercial plane.
+We had spent a few days in Cape Town so we flew into Hoedspruit airport via a commercial plane.
 There is an airstrip adjacent to Arathusa but we opted for a private van transfer just to see some of the surrounding villages.
 (This proved to be a bad idea as the roads are not paved and in serious disrepair due to government corruption and erosion.)

 The rooms truly felt luxurious.
 They are rather spacious with a sitting area, a king bed, shower and garden tub (a must when I travel!).
 There’s also a small outdoor patio with a shower (I highly recommend showering outdoors at night under the stars).